Open-Attestation/oa-verify/README.md

 ## Development

-To run tests
+To run tests, use the following command:

 ```
 npm run test
 ```

-To generate test documents (for v3), you may use the script at `scripts/generate.v3.ts` and run the command
+To generate test documents (for V3), use the script at `scripts/generate.v3.ts` and run the following command:

 ```
 npm run generate:v3